Raw Water and Ionized Bracelets

 Don’t buy into the hype of raw water.
 It’s simply regular water, without the guarantee that contaminants have been removed, selling for a lot more money.

 Buy the bracelet if you like the style, not for its healing powers.

 A slim band with two metal balls on it.
 You’re supposed to make sure the balls press on the cephalic and basilic veins of your wrist and the bracelet will “ionize your blood flow.”

 Companies that make these bracelets claim immediate and significant pain relief.
 One of the biggest sellers, Q-Ray had infomercials that promised the relief of arthritis pain through the manipulation of the Qi.
 Put the bracelet on and the magic happens… except that it doesn’t.

-Mayo Clinic conducted a double blind trial on “ionized bracelets” and placebo bracelets all the way back in 2002.
-At the end of the four week trial, with 610 people, researchers concluded, “no differences were observed between the group wearing the placebo bracelet and the group wearing the ionized bracelet.”
+Mayo Clinic conducted a double-blind trial on “ionized bracelets” and placebo bracelets all the way back in 2002.
+At the end of the four-week trial, with 610 people, researchers concluded, “no differences were observed between the group wearing the placebo bracelet and the group wearing the ionized bracelet.”

-Problem now is that customers are making the claims that Q-Ray was forced to quit saying.
+The problem now is that customers are making the claims that Q-Ray was forced to quit saying.
 Look up Q-Ray bracelets in places like Amazon and customers post reviews like this: “I had back surgery 11 months ago (Herniated Disc) and 8 months later if I over did it I would get lightning shots down my legs; someone who wore one of these bracelet recommended it and I tried it I golf now and have no pains in my legs at all,…”